melli79/melli79.github.io/post/01peloops/index.md

 ## 2. What to do with these numbers?

-We will print them on the command line.
+We will print (印) them on the command line (命令行).
 The simplest option for that is:

 ```Python
   print(x*y)
 ```
 Everything between ( and ) will be printed by the print command.
-Print derives from printing on paper, because the first computers did not have any montinor (or screen), but instead printed the results on paper (or displayed it with electronic glowing tubes).
+Print derives from printing on paper (纸上印刷), because the first computers did not have any montinor (or screen), but instead printed the results on paper (or displayed it with glowing electronic tubes).

 ## 3. We need one more ingredient